SanathThoughtclan/student-management-system/Readme.md

 # Student Management System
 Go for backend and Mongo for DB,
 The Project includes JWT-based authentication, appropriate HTTP status codes, context-based user information retrieval, and logging.
-One type of User - Admin
+-One type of User - Admin
-Two types models - User(admin) and Student
+-Two types of models - User(admin) and Student

 ## Features